Listen to Japanese Breakfast's "stripped-down" cover of Brandi Carlile's 'The Story'

 Japanese Breakfast (aka Michelle Zauner) has shared a cover of Brandi Carlile’s slow-burning track, ‘The Story’.
-Hear the track below.
+Hear the song below.

 - READ MORE: Japanese Breakfast: “This year is about enjoying myself – my number one job is to have fun”